Sohamm25/OpenAI/README.md

 - Code review analysis can be token-intensive for large files

 ### Cost Optimization Tips
-- Use GPT-3.5-turbo for basic code reviews to reduce costs
+- Use GPT-3.5-turbo for basic tasks to reduce costs
-- Review smaller code chunks rather than entire large files
+- Keep prompts concise and focused
-- Cache results for frequently reviewed code sections
+- Cache results for frequently used content
-- Set token limits for very large files
+- Monitor your usage through the OpenAI dashboard

 ## File Structure